-In Figure 9, sensitivity tests also show that among the variety of forcings (LTS, surface temperature, free troposphere temperature and humidity, advections, divergence), those which contribute directly to the evolution of the mass field (subsidence as represented by daily variations in divergence, and advection of boundary layer depth) are more important to a good representation of the identify in the appendix captures the variance in the solutions somewhat better than the normalized stability across the stratocumulus-topped boundary layer. low-cloud climatology.
+In Figure 9, sensitivity tests also show that daily variabilities among the variety of forcings (LTS, surface temperature, free troposphere temperature and humidity, advections, divergence) all have impacts on the relationship between seasonal area-mean LTS and low cloud fraction.
+However those which contribute directly to the evolution of the mass field (subsidence as represented by daily variations in divergence, and advection of boundary layer depth) are more important to a good representation of the low-cloud climatology: the slope of the regression improves apparently, although the correlation coefficient increases slightly.